 that has come into being” (John 1:3).

 “The world was made through Him“ (John 1:10).

-Those who oppose the claim that Jesus created all things argue that these verses describe “the Word,” which they interpret as God’s impersonal Wisdom and Plan, which became manifested in the person of Jesus Christ.
+Those who oppose the claim that Jesus created all things argue that these verses describe “the Word,” which they interpret as a personification of God’s Wisdom and Plan, which became manifested in the person of Jesus Christ.
 But we also find statements in Colossians 1:16 and in Hebrews 1:2 that God created all things through Jesus.
-Furthermore, in another article, “the Word” was identified as the preexistant Jesus.
+Furthermore, in another article, “the Word” was identified as the preexistent Jesus.
 These seem to be sufficient proof that Jesus participated in creation.